 Many of us don’t even think about our 5 senses of touch, sight, smell, taste, and hearing because we have them all, but what about people who loss their sight, or sense of smell, or are born without hearing.
 How does each sense work and affect our lives?
-That is what the Senses badge for Brownie Scouts is all about.
-Below are a few ideas to get you started.
+Use these activities to find out.

-- Brownie Painting Activity Booklet
+Senses Activity Booklet

 Different Ways To See – Visual Illusions